i2p/i2p.www/i2p2www/spec/common-structures.rst

 Contents
 ````````
-1 to 8 bytes in network byte order representing an unsigned integer
+1 to 8 bytes in network byte order (big endian) representing an unsigned integer.

 .. _type-Date: